 The amount of vehicle miles traveled, or VMT, that is generated is a fundamental measure of transportation system performance.
 Higher levels of VMT are associated with greater levels of emissions of greenhouse gases such as CO2 as well as other pollutants.
 In addition, higher levels of VMT are also associated with greater roadway congestion.
 The VMT estimates in this report include both in-service and out-of-service VMT generated by TNCs on San Francisco roadway segments for which INRIX speed monitoring data is available.
 In-service VMT refers to the vehicle miles traveled when transporting a passenger.
-Out-of-service VMT refers to the vehicle miles traveled while circulating to pickup a passenger.
+Out-of-service VMT refers to the vehicle miles traveled when transporting a